 A poorly timed message is about as powerful as a badly timed punchline.
 Timing is of the essence.

-Today we released Events in Intercom.
-Now you can combine the live insight Intercom gives you into who your users are with the knowledge of what they are doing in your product.
+Using Events in Intercom, you can now combine the live insight Intercom gives you into who your users are with the knowledge of what they are doing in your product to set up trigger messaging.
 Imagine the possibilities.

 “Would you like fries with that?”